AlbertBrand/react-native-android-tablayout-example/README.md

 npm i
 ```

-Build and start the app on your emulator:
+Build and start the app on your emulator/device:

 ```bash
 react-native run-android